 Used to be that when a water heater needed replacing, most homeowners just bought a new tank to replace the old one.
-But now with federal regulations taking effect in April 2015 that require tank water heaters to become more energy efficient, buying a new one just got a little more complicated and possibly more expensive.
+But now with federal regulations that took effect in April 2015 requiring tank water heaters to become more energy efficient, buying a new one just got a little more complicated and possibly more expensive.
 Although you will save money on your utility bill over time.

 If you haven't replaced your water heater in a few years, you'll discover that you have more choices than before so it's worth doing your homework.
 In addition to conventional tank water heaters, tankless water heaters have improved since the days when the "cold water sandwich" left you shivering in the shower.
 And most tankless water heaters, which only heat the water you draw, already meet efficiency standards.
 Other choices include hybrid electric/heat-pump models, solar water heaters, and condensing gas water heaters.
 (Note: This report does not include Ratings.)

-To comply with new Department of Energy efficiency standards, the water heaters used in most homes won't seem that different and will get a modest boost in efficiency, according to the American Council for an Energy-Efficient Economy.
-But larger units--those 55 gallons or more--will need to shift to new technologies to achieve the efficiency gains.
+To comply with new Department of Energy efficiency standards, the water heaters used in most homes won't seem that different and will get a modest boost in efficiency, according to the American Council for an Energy-Efficient Economy (ACEEE).
+But larger units—those 55 gallons or more—will need to shift to new technologies to achieve the efficiency gains.
 Doing so can cut utility bills by 25 to 50 percent depending on the technology used.

 That's good news for homeowners because water heating amounts to nearly 20 percent of a home's energy costs.
 The new standards apply to gas (50 percent of U.S. households), electric (41 percent), and oil residential tank water heaters.